 The Chablais Geopark has identified sites featuring geological, geomorphological, and hydrogeological heritage of scientific, cultural, educational, or aesthetic value.
-These “geosites” are the pillars of the UNESCO Global Geopark designation
+These “geosites” are the pillars of the UNESCO Global Geopark designation.

-The geosites of the area
+The area’s geosites

 To date, 85 geosites have been identified and documented.
 This inventory provides the public and local stakeholders with knowledge of the area and offers a tool for managing these sites.
 The inventory is constantly updated, though not all sites are documented to the same extent.